How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #3

 In the driver tab, choose “Update Driver.”
-Alternately, you can click make a note of the network adapter driver’s version and check on the manufacturer’s website for the latest version.
-If you do not have the latest version, you can download it and install it manually from this window.
+Alternatively, you can note the network adapter driver’s version and check the manufacturer’s website for the latest version.
+If you do not have the newest version, you can download it and install it manually from this window.

 Step #4